FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session/02 Version control/02_plan.md

 ## Version control

-Goal: introduce the versioning control implementation in the  Skills4EOSC Fair by Desing Methodology
+Goal: introduce the versioning control implementation in the  Skills4EOSC Fair by Design Methodology

 ### Location
 Online